Alignment and endianness

-For data accesses, it is IMPLEMENTATION DEFINED whether both Little and Big Endian are supported.
+For data accesses, it is IMPLEMENTATION DEFINED whether both little-endian and big-endian are supported.
 And if only one is supported, it is IMPLEMENTATION DEFINED which one is supported.

-For processors that support both Big and Little endian, it is configured per Exception level.
+For processors that support both big-endian and little-endian, endianness is configured per Exception level.

 Note: If you cannot remember the definition of IMPLEMENTATION DEFINED, read about it in Introducing the Arm Architecture.

-Arm’s Cortex-A processors support both Big and Little endian.
+Arm Cortex-A processors support both big-endian and little-endian.